 Generally, the 60-day rollover deadline cannot be extended.
-However, the IRS has the limited authority to waive the deadline under certain extraordinary circumstances, such as when external events prevented you from completing the rollover by the 60-day rollover deadline.
-Under certain circumstances, you may claim eligibility for a waiver of the 60-day rollover deadline by making a written self-certification.
-Otherwise, to apply for a waiver from the IRS, you must file a private letter ruling request with the IRS.
+However, the IRS has the limited authority to waive the deadline under certain extraordinary circumstances, such as when external events prevented you from completing the rollover by the 60-day deadline.
+To apply for a waiver, you must file a private letter ruling request with the IRS.
 Private letter ruling requests require the payment of a nonrefundable user fee.
-For more information, see IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs)
+For more information, see IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs).